 Since it’s covered with weights, the bottom of the pie crust doesn’t really cook.
 That’s an easy fix.
 Once the crust is brown around the edges, carefully remove the parchment paper + weights, then let the crust cook a little longer on its own.
 I always worry that the bottom of the crust will puff up, so I use a fork to prick holes in it.
 This allows steam to escape and prevents lots of puff.
 Pricking holes in pie crust is also called “docking” the pie crust.

 Some bakers simply dock the pie crust instead of using pie weights.
 I never have luck this way!
 The sides of my pie crust still shrink down.
 So I always use pie weights, remove them after the edges turn brown, dock the crust with a fork, then return it to the oven so the bottom cooks.
 The remaining oven time depends on whether you want a partially blind baked pie crust or a fully blind baked pie crust.
+In some cases, you can pour the filling right in after you remove the pie weights, like we do with pumpkin pie.

 How to Prevent Pie Crust from Shrinking